7 Best Full-Time RV Living Jobs (Practical Nomadic Careers)

 Full Time RV Living Jobs: Teach English Online

 If you are a native English speaker, you are qualified for this travel-friendly position.
-There are several companies who will pay you to teach English online to adults or children in other countries.
+Several companies will pay you to teach English online to adults or children in other countries.

-Qualifications vary by company with some companies requiring teaching experience, and others hiring any native English speakers.
+Qualifications vary by company with some companies requiring teaching experience, and others hiring anyone who is a native English speaker.

 How to Find a Teaching Gig

 Apply for teaching jobs directly with the company of interest.
-MoneyPantry has a great article detailing the positions and hiring practices of all the online English Teaching companies.
+TEFL has a great article detailing the requirements and pay of all the online English Teaching companies.

-After reviewing all the options, apply directly at the highest paying firm whose requirements match your qualifications.
+After reviewing all the options, apply directly to the highest-paying firm whose requirements match your qualifications.

 Pros and Cons of Online Teaching